terraseraph/software-frameworks/assignment1/README.md

 The node REST API server requires mongo to be running prior to startup.
 Navigate to the node server directory and execute:

+`nvm use 10.6.0` - This project requires node version 10.6.0

 `npm start` - Begins the REST server

 `npm test` - This will test all routes the relate to CRUD operations.